-The Cadence® Omnis™ CFD platform is all inclusive for meshing, solving, and post-processing.
+Cadence® Fidelity™ CFD Software is all-inclusive for meshing, solving, and post-processing.
 It carries industry-defining solver technology for fluid flow applications like turbomachinery, aerodynamics, and combustion physics.

-Computational fluid dynamics (CFD) is an aspect of multiphysics system analysis that undertakes simulating the behavior of fluids and their thermodynamic properties using numerical models.
+Computational fluid dynamics (CFD) is an aspect of multiphysics system analysis that undertakes the simulation of the behavior of fluids and their thermodynamic properties using numerical models.
 In the case of Cadence’s robust CFD suite, this includes application areas such as propulsion, aerodynamics, hydrodynamics, and combustion.
 What makes CFD platforms pivotal is their ability to adapt to specific instances of additional physical phenomena.

 Using CFD, not only will you be able to resolve the core Navier-Stokes equations that comprise the field of CFD, but also you can trust these tools to resolve issues like multiphase flows, incompressible and compressible flows, laminar flows, acoustics, particle tracking, combustion phenomenon, thermal exchangers, diffusion, smoke propagation, and many more.
 Our suite of CFD tools have been around for decades, specializing and evolving along with the industry.

 Cadence is committed to advancing system innovation through our core competency in computational software.
-Our computational fluid dynamics solutions are a key part of fulfilling that commitment.
-With an industry-leading meshing approach, and a robust host of solver and post-processing capabilities to pair alongside, you’ll be thinking of computational fluid dynamics as “Cadence fluid dynamics” in no time.
+Our CFD solutions are a key part of fulfilling that commitment.
+With an industry-leading meshing approach, and a robust host of solver and post-processing capabilities to pair alongside, you’ll be thinking of CFD as “Cadence fluid dynamics” in no time.

 To solve complex flow equations, highly accurate meshing and geometries are needed to provide input for efficient numerical methods.
 Our exceptional CFD simulation software provides CFD meshing, solving, and post-processing, and is compatible with external CFD workflows.
 The computational world is due for an update to computational methodologies, and the update is universal product suites.